Straight, No Chaser: Migraine Headaches Questions and Answers

 Wrong.
 If you have migraines, take special care to ensure you have a healthy heart and a low risk for strokes.
 Refer to the Straight, No Chaser archives (or just type in the search engine to the right) for information on stroke recognition and heart attack recognition.
 If you are female and have migraines with aura (certain warning symptoms that precede you migraine like nausea, dizziness, light sensitivity and seeing zig-zag lines), your heart attack risk climbs by over 90% and your stroke risk more than doubles (increases by up to 108%).
 The presence of migraines without aura also raises the risk of heart attack and stroke but by lesser amounts.

 The message is simple, but execution is key.
 Prevention is protection, and knowledge is power.
-Check back; the next Straight, No Chaser addresses life threatening causes of headaches, and feel free to send questions and comments.
+Check back this afternoon for life threatening causes of headaches, and feel free to send questions and comments.
 Take good care.